lumue/lumue.github.io/_posts/2015-03-27-spring-boot-distribution-archive.md

 ---
 layout : layout
 title : Packaging a spring-boot application for distribution with docker
 tags:
  - docker
  - spring-boot
  - getdown
+ - java
+ - devops
 ---

 # Packaging a spring-boot application for distribution